cometbft/cometbft/docs/rfc/rfc-105-non-det-process-proposal.md

 the implementation of function $valid(v, s)$ was totally internal to CometBFT.
 Technically, the application's part of the state $s$ was not considered by function $valid(v, s)$.
-Thus, the application had no direct say on the validity of a block, although it could (and still can) indirectly influence the contents of blocks via the (best-effort) ABCI method `CheckTx`.
+Thus, the application had no direct say on the validity of a block, although it could (and still can) indirectly influence the contents of blocks via the (best-effort) ABCI method `CheckTx` (by rejecting transactions, so that they are not included in blocks produced by correct proposers).

 With the evolution of ABCI to ABCI 1.0 and 2.0, CometBFT's implementation of function $valid(v, s)$ has now two components: